-Statement Description Tags use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. deprecated v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. query, server validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. dnssec version Specifies the version number of the server to return in response to a version.bind query. server view Allows a name server to answer a DNS query differently depending on who is asking. view window Specifies the length of time during which responses are tracked. query zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. query, zone, server zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. query, zone, server zone Specifies the zone in a BIND 9 configuration. zone zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone, dnssec
+Statement Description Tags update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc. transfer use-alt-transfer-source Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used. transfer use-v4-udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. query use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. query v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. server, query validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. dnssec version Specifies the version number of the server to return in response to a version.bind query. server view Allows a name server to answer a DNS query differently depending on who is asking. view window Specifies the length of time during which responses are tracked. query zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zone, server, query continues on next nade

-Statement Description Tags zone-statistics Controls the level of statistics gathered for all zones. logging, zone
+Statement Description Tags zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. zone, server, query zone Specifies the zone in a BIND 9 configuration. zone zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone, dnssec zone-statistics Controls the level of statistics gathered for all zones. zone, logging